raspberrypilearning/getting-started-with-wearables/worksheet.md

 In this resource you will learn how to create a basic piece of wearable technology using an Adafruit FLORA and a NeoPixel LED.

-1. Firstly you need to install the Arduino software which is required to program your FLORA.
+1. First, you need to install the Arduino software which is required to program your FLORA.
 Instructions for installing the software can be found via the link on the [software](software.md) page.

 1. Make sure you have installed the [Adafruit NeoPixel library](https://learn.adafruit.com/adafruit-neopixel-uberguide/arduino-library-installation#manually-install-adafruit-neopixel-library).